Chart Color Schemes

 Waitara demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Waitara's educational attainment is notably high, with 62.8% of residents aged 15+ possessing university qualifications, surpassing Australia's 30.4% and NSW's 32.2%.
-Bachelor degrees are the most common at 37.4%, followed by postgraduate qualifications (22.0%) and graduate diplomas (3.4%).
-Vocational pathways account for 18.5%, with advanced diplomas at 10.0% and certificates at 8.5%.
-Educational participation is high, with 30.4% of residents currently enrolled in formal education, including primary (12.3%), tertiary (5.4%), and secondary (4.3%) education.
+Waitara's educational attainment notably exceeds national averages.
+Among residents aged 15 and above, 62.8% hold university qualifications, compared to 30.4% in Australia and 32.2% in NSW.
+Bachelor degrees are the most prevalent at 37.4%, followed by postgraduate qualifications (22.0%) and graduate diplomas (3.4%).
+Vocational pathways account for 18.5% of qualifications, with advanced diplomas at 10.0% and certificates at 8.5%.

-Educational participation is notably high, with 30.4% of residents currently enrolled in formal education.
+Educational participation is high, with 30.4% of residents currently enrolled in formal education.
 This includes 12.3% in primary education, 5.4% in tertiary education, and 4.3% pursuing secondary education.

 Frequently Asked Questions - Education